AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Eventually, father immediately enforced his kicking out decision.
 However, They would put me to my parents' unoccupied second house in a condominium that my parents recently bought in Cyberjaya instead the train station that they previously offered to me.

 When I moved there with my luggages, my father wanted a surveillance camera watching at me in the kitchen so he can observe me so that I don't go kill myself.
-I decided not care about fixing it when it broke, because I couldn't care shit about his "care" when he never fucking owns up to it.
+The camera broked and I decided not care about fixing it, because I couldn't care shit about his "care" when he never fucking owns up to it.
+My father noticed that the camera is broken because they could not get any feeds from that camera and ended up asking me to fix it multiple times.
+I just ignored his requests.

 I'M FUCKING SURE THIS IS FOR MY PARENTS TO SAVE THEIR OWN FUCKING ASSES IF I DO DECIDE TO KILL MYSELF.
 NOT TO MENTION, WHEN THAT SURVEILLANCE CAMERA BROKE, THEY MAKE NO REPLACEMENT SINCE I WOULDN'T EVEN BOTHER TO FIX IT.
 THIS MEANT THAT THEIR "CARING" ABOUT ME WAS ACTUALLY SHORT-LIVED AND REACTIVE.
 THERE'S NO FUCKING WAY I COULD CARE ABOUT MY PARENTS NOW ONCE I REALIZED THIS.
 I COULDN'T CARE LESS IF I HAD KILLED MYSELF AND MAKE MY PARENTS LOOK BAD.
 IN FACT, I PREFER IT IF MY PARENTS LOOK BAD BECAUSE THEY FUCKING ARE!